-We have entered into notes receivable agreements with certain of our current and former executives and employees in connection with the exercise of their stock options.
-Refer to Note 8 of these consolidated financial statements for further information.
+We previously entered into notes receivable agreements with certain of our current and former executives and employees in connection with the exercise of their stock options.
+Outstanding notes receivable were fully repaid during fiscal 2019.
+Refer to Note 13, Stock-Based Compensation, of these consolidated financial statements for further information.